cs1302uga/cs1302-tutorials/unix/README.rst

 Glossary
 ========

+command
+    Valid text input for a shell that instructs the shell to work with the operating system to accomplish some task (e.g., running another program).

+prompt
+    The text produced by the shell to request user prompt.

+shell
+    A computer program that wraps access to an operating system's services via a command-line or graphical interface.
+If a shell provides a command-line interface, then services and other programs are managed via commands.

 terminal
    A computer hardware interface for text entry and display.
 For example, a laptops's keyboard and display might be considered its terminal.